coldphysics/experiment-control/README.md

  7. Add a new converter class inside the old version: `Model.V[X].ModelConverter`.
 This class must allow the conversion of an old model into the new model.
 The conversion might be just syntactical, i.e., copying certain values from one property to anoter, or they could be semantical, e.g., splitting a property into multiple new ones, or changing the hierarchy of classes, etc. Consult existing converter classes for examples.
  8. Introduce changes to the `ModelLoader` class:
     1. Locate the `ModelLoader` class inside the `Controller.MainWindow` namespace.
-    2. Add a new constant string class field that correspond to the namespace of the old namespace, e.g., `private const string V4_MODEL_XML_SCHEMA = "http://schemas.datacontract.org/2004/07/Model.V5";`
+    2. Add a new constant string class field that correspond to the namespace of the old namespace, e.g., `private const string V5_MODEL_XML_SCHEMA = "http://schemas.datacontract.org/2004/07/Model.V5";`
     3. Locate the method called `ConvertModelVersionIfNecessary`.
     4. Introduce a new if-else statement that handles the conversion of the old version into the current version (consult similar handling of older versions).
  9. Done!

 #### How to introduce changes to the data model of the user profiles?
-__TODO__
+User profiles allow the user to select a collection of settings, e.g., hardware type, database connection, number of cards, etc. that correspond to their experiment.

+User profiles are stored in the following folder `%AppData%\Computer Control Profiles`.
+When the data model of user profiles changes, e.g., new settings are added or removed, or the nesting of settings is changed, existing profiles need to be removed so that the application creates new ones that correspond to the new model (the whole folder needs to be removed).

+The problem is that the user will lose any customizations made in the existing profiles, e.g., database connection information.
+To avoid such loss, the user could copy the corresponding profile to some other folder, rename the extension from `.profile` to `.xml` and use an application like [Visual Studio Code](https://code.visualstudio.com/) with an XML extension like [XML Tools for Visual Studio Code](https://github.com/DotJoshJohnson/vscode-xml) and format the document to a human readable style.
+Then, the user could remove the old profiles folder, start the application, and fill in the data in the new profile(s) using the content of the XML file of the old profile.